 By measuring this with a blood test, it gives an idea of the state of ovarian reserve and how many eggs are left in the ovaries.
 This can help determine whether and how urgently treatment is needed, and also how a woman may respond to treatment.

-Learn more about Low AMH
+Low AMH FAQs

 What is low AMH?

 AMH naturally decreases with age as the ovarian reserve is depleted, and women in their 40s frequently have low AMH results.
 AMH levels are considered ‘satisfactory’ if they are above 21.98 pmol/l, although age and other circumstances have to be taken into account in order to make the most accurate assessment.
 Don’t worry if your AMH levels are below this; there are still treatment options available to you.
 Here at CREATE Fertility there is no cut-off point for AMH or FSH results and we are proud to give every woman a chance.

 AMH levels are determined by the number of developing follicles in your ovaries.
 The most important determining factor in the number of follicles is age, as ovarian reserve diminishes over time.
 Ovarian reserve begins to decline in the mid to late 30s, and AMH (and hence ovarian reserve) levels tend to be low in women in their 40s.

 Age is not always a factor in low AMH however.
 Some women continue to have high AMH levels into their 40s, while others have declining AMH levels in their 20s or 30s.
 This can be due to environmental factors such as cancer treatment, or down to inherited genetic causes.
 It is important to find out the age of menopause in your family because this is often a good guide to the rate of your own fertility decline.

 What are low AMH symptoms?